ryanl-3/Zenora/updateLog.md

+## [2025-08-11]
+- Added RBAC policies and guard in lib/ folder.
+- Updated routing so admins and users have distinct dashboards.
+- Modified nextauth.d.ts to include new role field in type definitions.

 ## [2025-08-05]
 - Implemented Forgot Password and Reset Password functionality, including frontend UI and backend API integration.
 - Added manual Role-Based Access Control (RBAC) by enabling role assignment and access control through direct role updates in MongoDB.